AbdelrahmanMSaad/TestAutomationExercise-Website/README.md

 - Dynamically generated page classes from JSON file containing page elements.
 - Improved maintainability and readability.

+__Generate Pages Java Classes:__

+- User only needs to add pages elements in JSON Files.
+- The Java Classes for elements are then generated automatically using Generate Java Class.
+- User then can add a class extended from the page class to add required methods and using and abstract automated actions class.
+- This insures seperation between the methods and elements for more clean code and maintainablitiy.

 __Automated Actions:__

 - AutomatedActions class for common web actions (clicking, typing, validation).